desktopui/silver-bullet/docs/electron.md

 ## Internals

 The browser is an incredibly complicated piece of software comparable with the Operating System itself.
-There is a lot happening to render these simple HTML + CSS into a pixels that we see on the screen. _I should put here a link to Chrome internals_.
-Chromium uses cross-platform library **Skia** (skia.org) to paint it.
+There is a lot happening to render these simple HTML + CSS into pixels that we see on the screen. _I should put here a link to Chrome internals_.
+Chromium uses cross-platform library **Skia** (skia.org) to paint these pixels.

 Let's look at a simple button.
 In order to place it on the screen you need HTML: